 We are interested in identifying the specific areas and ways institutional investors can have an important and rapid intact, as well as lessons learned from the global climate action playbook.

 In February 2021, we held a week long online dialogue bringing together 90 participants from financial markets, science, academia, civil society and other stakeholders groups.
-Excerpts of the dialogue are being published on our blog and our closing report will come out in April 2021.
-Please get in touch if you are interested in getting involved.
+An extensive summary captures the wealth of the conversations with daily provocations and syntheses, select responses and observations from the participants, a list of actionable ideas and survey data.